adamwbm/dbt_project_revv/README.md

 ## Challenges and Future Considerations
 The first main challenges I encountered was determining how to tie plan data to report data, since they are two different products with different granularities.
 I kept them separate for this exercise as intermediate tables, but in a real world situation, I would talk to the business and assess the level of scale to determine if these could better be handled by a factless fact table using the dim_calendar table as the base to join both plan and report data on date.

-The other challenge was determining if I should include rolling sums or partitioned data by billing period in the reports ledger.
-I would chat with the buisness more about the future needs, but ultimately, I could probably get away with including both to keep options open.
+The other challenge was fully understanding the raw data.
+I made some assumptions about MoQ and tier usage data that might explain the discrepancies in the final results.
+In a real world scenario, I would rely on communication with a product manager or engineer to clear up ambiguity.

 There is plenty of documentation, cleanup and optimization that could be done going forward, but considered this out of scope for the project.
 If I had time, I would improve the column namings and add comments to my code and perhapse use macros and additonal CTEs to improve the code modularity.